The Manin constant and the modular degree: The differential determined by a newform lies in the -lattice

 where $\Omega$ is the relative dualizing sheaf.
 For arguing this, it is convenient to work with the regular stack $\sX_0(N)$ that has both a modular interpretation and line bundles of modular forms instead of the possibly singular scheme $X_0(N)$ whose scheme-theoretic points lack a clear modular description.
 Thus, we begin by reviewing the definition of the ``relative dualizing'' sheaf in the stacky case.
 Some material of this section overlaps with the appendix of the unpublished manuscript \cite{Manin-Stevens}.

-\bpp[``Relative dualizing sheaves'' of Deligne--Mumford stacks] \lab{rel-dual} Let $X \ra S$ be a flat and locally of finite presentation morphism of schemes with Cohen--Macaulay fibers.
-By \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/02NM}{02NM}}, the scheme $X$ is a disjoint union of clopen subschemes whose relative dimension over $S$ is constant.
-Thus, the theory of Grothendieck duality, specifically \cite{Con00}*{bottom halves of p.~157 and p.~214}, supplies relative dualizing $\sO_X$-module $\Omega_{X/S}$ that is quasi-coherent, locally finitely presented, $S$-flat, and of formation compatible with base change in $S$.
+\bpp[``Relative dualizing sheaves'' of Deligne--Mumford stacks] \lab{rel-dual} Let $X \ra S$ be a flat, locally finitely presented morphism of schemes with Cohen--Macaulay fibers.
+By \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/02NM}{02NM}}, the scheme $X$ is a disjoint union of clopen subschemes whose relative dimension over $S$ is constant.
+Thus, the theory of Grothendieck duality, specifically \cite{Con00}*{bottom halves of pages 157 and 214}, supplies relative dualizing $\sO_X$-module $\Omega_{X/S}$ that is quasi-coherent, locally finitely presented, $S$-flat, and of formation compatible with base change in $S$.
 For instance, if $X \ra S$ is smooth, then $\Omega_{X/S}$ is simply the top exterior power of the vector bundle $\Omega^1_{X/S}$.
-The formation of $\Omega_{X/S}$ is compatible with \'{e}tale localization on $X$: for every \'{e}tale $S$-morphism $f\colon X' \ra X$ one has a canonical isomorphism \be \lab{et-omega} \iota_f \colon f^*(\Omega_{X/S}) \isomto \Omega_{X'/S} \ee supplied by \cite{Con00}*{Thm.~4.3.3 and bottom half of p.~214}.
-Moreover, if $f' \colon X'' \ra X'$ is a further \'{e}tale $S$-morphism, then \cite{Con00}*{(4.3.7) and bottom half of p.~214} supply the following compatibility: \be \lab{iso-comp} \iota_{f \circ f'} = \iota_{f'} \circ ((f')^*(\iota_{f})) \colon (f')^*(f^*(\Omega_{X/S})) \isomto \Omega_{X''/S}. \ee Let now $\sX \ra S$ be a flat and locally of finite presentation morphism of Deligne--Mumford stacks with Cohen--Macaulay fibers.
-By working \'{e}tale locally on $S$, the compatibilities \eqref{iso-comp} ensure\footnote{See \cite{LMB00}*{12.2.1} for a discussion of analogous compatibilities and their relevance for glueing.} that the $\sO_X$-modules $\Omega_{X/S}$ for \'{e}tale morphisms $X \ra \sX$ from a scheme $X$ glue to a quasi-coherent, locally finitely presented, $S$-flat $\sO_{\sX}$-module $\Omega_{\sX/S}$, the \emph{``relative dualizing sheaf''} of $\sX \ra S$, whose formation is compatible with base change in $S$ (see \cite{Con00}*{Thm.~4.4.4 and bottom half of p.~214} for the base change aspect).
+The formation of $\Omega_{X/S}$ is compatible with \'{e}tale localization on $X$: for every \'{e}tale $S$-morphism $f\colon X' \ra X$ one has a canonical isomorphism \be \lab{et-omega} \iota_f \colon f^*(\Omega_{X/S}) \isomto \Omega_{X'/S} \ee supplied by \cite{Con00}*{Theorem 4.3.3 and bottom half of page 214}.
+Moreover, if $f' \colon X'' \ra X'$ is a further \'{e}tale $S$-morphism, then \cite{Con00}*{equation (4.3.7) and bottom half of page 214} supply the following compatibility: \be \lab{iso-comp} \iota_{f \circ f'} = \iota_{f'} \circ ((f')^*(\iota_{f})) \colon (f')^*(f^*(\Omega_{X/S})) \isomto \Omega_{X''/S}. \ee Let now $\sX \ra S$ be a flat and locally of finite presentation morphism of Deligne--Mumford stacks with Cohen--Macaulay fibers.
+By working \'{e}tale locally on $S$, the compatibilities \eqref{iso-comp} ensure\footnote{See \cite{LMB00}*{Lemme 12.2.1} for a discussion of analogous compatibilities and their relevance for glueing.} that the $\sO_X$-modules $\Omega_{X/S}$ for \'{e}tale morphisms $X \ra \sX$ from a scheme $X$ glue to a quasi-coherent, locally finitely presented, $S$-flat $\sO_{\sX}$-module $\Omega_{\sX/S}$, the \emph{``relative dualizing sheaf''} of $\sX \ra S$, whose formation is compatible with base change in $S$ (see \cite{Con00}*{Theorem 4.4.4 and bottom half of page~214} for the base change aspect).
 If $\sX \ra S$ is smooth, then $\Omega_{\sX/S}$ is the top exterior power of $\Omega^1_{\sX/S}$.